Yossele Schumacher affair: Controversy

 The abduction of Yossele Schumacher caused enormous controversy among Jewish society within Israel, driving a divide between many Haredi Jews — who supported the grandparents and claimed that the government was only working on this case as a direct fight with the Haredim, and therefore the matter was much more controversial and hot topic at the time.

 Many Secular Jews yelled Epho Yossele? ("Where is Yossele?" in Hebrew) in Jerusalem, turning to the more Haredi neighbourhoods and terrorizing the Jews living there, as the phrase had previously been used by Haredi Jews that supported Schumacher's grandparents to taunt police searching for Schumacher both in Israel and internationally.

 The search itself was also an object of controversy, as Harel was criticized for his focus on this case at the expense of manhunts for Nazi officials, notably by then Aman director Major General Meir Amit and even from the Israeli spy Peter Malkin.

 Later developments

 Yossele Schumacher returned to his family, which at the time was living in Holon.
 At first, he attended a religious school but was later sent to a secular school.
 In 1969, he was chairman of the Holon Youth Parliament.
 He was conscripted into the Israel Defense Forces in 1970, and served as an officer in the Artillery Corps.
 He then worked at IBM for several years.
 In August 1979, he married Ita Horowitz in a wedding that drew media attention.
 Schumacher has three children, and lives in the Israeli settlement of Sha'arei Tikva and serves as a member of the settlement committee.
 In 2007, he visited New York and met Mrs. Gertner, in whose home he had been hidden.

+In 2020, Schumacher said that he had made peace with what he endured, and that he had forgiven all those who took part in his kidnapping except for Ruth Blau.